-Ford Mondeo Estate Hybrid engines, drive & performance
+Ford Mondeo Estate Hybrid performance, top speed, engine

 The Ford Mondeo Estate Hybrid is a reasonably comfortable cruiser, but the CVT gearbox is frustrating